rinadelph/Agent-MCP/README.md

 # Clone and setup
 git clone https://github.com/rinadelph/Agent-MCP.git
 cd Agent-MCP

+# Check version requirements
+python --version  # Should be >=3.10
+node --version    # Should be >=18.0.0
+npm --version     # Should be >=9.0.0

+# If using nvm for Node.js version management
+nvm use  # Uses the version specified in .nvmrc

+# Configure environment
 cp .env.example .env  # Add your OpenAI API key uv venv && uv pip install -e .